 - a.
-Smoking in any University building or within 25 feet of a building entrance and any other area on University property in which smoking has been prohibited by the posting of a sign or otherwise. - b.
-Violation of any University policy, rule, or regulation published in hard copy or available electronically on the University website is prohibited. - c.
-Violation of University Housing's Guide to Residence Hall Living, the Housing contract, or any other University policy. - d.
-Violation of any federal, state or local law is prohibited. - e.
+Violation of any federal, state or local law is prohibited. - b.
+Smoking in any University building or within 25 feet of a building entrance and any other area on University property in which smoking has been prohibited by the posting of a sign or otherwise. - c.
+Violation of any University policy, rule, or regulation published in hard copy or available electronically on the University website is prohibited. - d.
+Violation of University Housing's Guide to Residence Hall Living, the Housing contract, or any other University policy is prohibited. - e.
 Violation of any terms of disciplinary restrictions, probation, or suspension is prohibited.
-Failure to satisfactorily complete sanctions is a violation of University policy.
+Failure to satisfactorily complete sanctions is a violation of University policy. - f.
+Prohibited behaviors include failure to follow the instructions of a law enforcement officer or interfering with any police investigation.

-7.2.16 WEAPONS, FIREARMS, OR EXPLOSIVE DEVICES
+7.2.16 Weapons, Firearms, Or Explosive Devices